ian820516/Socket-Project/README.md

 9. run ./hospitalC [location] [capacity] [occupancy]
 10. run ./client [location]

-EXAMPLE:
- TestCase: "map_simple.txt"
+Example with TestCase: "map_simple.txt"
 Console output of Scheduler:

 ./scheduler
 The Scheduler is up and running.
 The Scheduler has received information from Hospital A: total capacity is 10 and initial occupancy is 8 The Scheduler has received information from Hospital B: total capacity is 8 and initial occupancy is 5